ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    This is not to be confused with an "application group", which has relevance at the application level and whose members share a common pool of resources or content.
 Examples of application groups are the set of all nodes deployed in a same physical room, or the set of nodes registered to a pub-sub topic.

-   The same security group might be associated to multiple application groups.
-Also, the same application group can be associated to multiple security groups.
+   The same security group might be associated with multiple application groups.
+Also, the same application group can be associated with multiple security groups.
 Further details and considerations on the mapping between the two types of group are out of the scope of this document.

 * Key Distribution Center (KDC): the entity responsible for managing one or multiple groups, with particular reference to the group membership and the keying material to use for protecting group communications.